strangetom/ingredient-parser/docs/source/guide/features.rst

 Tokenization
 ^^^^^^^^^^^^

 Once the input sentence has been normalised, it can be split into tokens.
 Each token represents a single unit of the sentence.
-These are not necessarily the same as a word because we might want to handle punctuation and compound words in particular ways.
+These are not necessarily the same as the words because we might want to handle punctuation and compound words in a particular way.

-The tokenizer in created using NLTK's Regular Expression tokenizer.
-The splits an string input according the a regular expression.

-The defined tokenizer splits the sentence according the following rules:
+The tokenizer splits the sentence according the following rules:

 .. literalinclude:: ../../../ingredient_parser/preprocess/funcs.py
     :lines: 11-49